rmarganti/re-position/README.md

-# React-Positionable
+# re-position

-Drag, resize, and rotate all in one flexible component.
+Drag, resize, and rotate all in one flexible React component.

-## Motivation

-There are other libraries that offer dragging, resizing, and rotation individually.
-However, none of them elegantly combine all three.
-Additionally, no libraries handle CSS transformations very well.
-Most dragging and resizing libraries will not work as expected when rotation gets involved, due to the semi-complicated math that has to be done.
+Due to the nature of how browsers do CSS transform calculations, combining intuitive resize and rotation handles is harder than you would imagine (matrix math anyone?).
+Let `re-position` do the hard work for you.